L3Renee/Azure-and-Remote-Desktop-Project/README.md

 </p>

-<h1>Project Summary </h1>
+<h1>Project Summary </h1><br />

-Brief description of what the project is
+<h1>Brief description of  project <h1>
 -  This tutorial outlines the prerequisites and installation of Azure.
 -  It shows how to download a free subscription.
 -  It shows how to create a resource group and virtual machines.
 -  It shows how to remotely connect to Azure virtual machine which is very useful when working remotely.<br />

 <h2>Environments Used</h2>
 - Microsoft Azure